influxdata/telegraf/plugins/inputs/nfsclient/README.md

         - rpcsends - (int, count) - How many RPC requests this mount has sent to the server.
         - rpcreceives - (int, count) - How many RPC replies this mount has received from the server.
         - badxids - (int, count) - Count of XIDs sent by the server that the client doesn't know about.
-        - inflightsends - (int, count) - Number of outstanding requests; always >1.  ("Every time we send a request, we add the current difference between sends and receives to this number.
-Since we've just sent a request, this is always going to be at least one.
-This number is not as useful as you think it should be.")
+        - inflightsends - (int, count) - Number of outstanding requests; always >1.
+(See reference #4 for comment on this field)
         - backlogutil - (int, count) - Cumulative backlog count

 - nfs_xprt_udp